sangar82/sangar-scaffold-spark/README.md

 Create also a paginated list view.

-##New Version 0.0.2
+##New Version 0.0.3
-- You can now select if you want models with Codeigniter ActiveRecord or php-activerecord (you need to install via sparks).
-- Delete php-activerecord dependencies
-- Fixed bugs
+Bug fixes

 ##Server Requirements
 PHP version 5.3.5 or newer.
-This version only works with MySql (postgres in progress..)
+Create the tables on database only works with MySql

 ##Dependencies